department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/s-dvi.md

 - You're in good health except for any service-connected conditions
 - You apply within 2 years from the date we grant your new service-connected disability

-**Note:** Your disability rating measures how severe your disability is (with 0% meaning you're not at all disabled and 100% meaning you're totally disabled and not expected to improve).
-An increase of a rating you had before—or a rating of Individual Unemployability, meaning you can’t work—doesn’t qualify you for S-DVI.
+**Note:** An increase of a rating you had before—or a rating of Individual Unemployability, meaning you can’t work—doesn’t qualify you for S-DVI.

 <br>